genewongs/LOCO-BROCO-Events/README.md

 4. Navigate to `localhost:3000` in your browser.

-5. Allow Geolocation servives to search for events near your current location.
+5. Allow Geolocation services to search for events near your current location.

 ## On Page Load
 <img src="https://i.imgur.com/wWijprU.gif"></img><br>